Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Benchtop ultracentrifuges: Optima MAX-XP series

-Advanced software with rigorous electronic record keeping including password-controlled access and complete audit trail documentation
+Advanced software with rigorous electronic record keeping: password-controlled access and complete audit trail documentation

-Convenient touch-screen controls and easy-to-view display for gauging real-time speed, time and temperature
+Convenient touch-screen controls and an easy-to-read display for real-time speed, time and temperature

-Four unique tube designs for unparalleled productivity across a wide range of applications
+Four tube designs for high productivity across a wide range of applications

-Features a proprietary multi-level approach to biosafety offering reliable protection
+Uses a proprietary multi-level biosafety approach for reliable protection

 Analytical ultracentrifuges: Optima AUC series